AqwamCreates/DataPredict-Axon/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

 ### Handling Of Specific Scenarios

-* Should the first replication of the Original Creator results having an "Original Identity" status, the subsequent replications of the Original Creator results in having an "Shell Identity" status.
+* Should the first replication of the Original Creator results having an "Original Identity" status, the subsequent replications of the Original Creator results in having an "Secondary Identity" status.

 * Each replication of Original Creator is assumed to have an "Original Identity" status unless it fails one of the conditions, provided that there are no other replicates of Original Creator exists in the entire world during the time of replication.